defano/wyldcard/README.md

 #### Part names

 Every part has a name which can be edited by the user or changed via script.
-Parts do not need to have unique names, but be aware that when referring to a part by name, the part with the lowest number will be assumed if there are multiple parts with requested name.
+Parts do not need to have unique names, but be aware that when referring to a part by name, the part with the lowest number will be assumed if there are multiple parts with the requested name.

 ```
 get the height of background button "My Neat Button"